COSBlab/IPL-workshop/DAY-2/README.md

 To complete this exercise, the students will:
 * inspect the quality of models directly on the AF3 servers, in particular they will examine the pTM and ipTM scores: the predicted template modeling (pTM) score and the interface predicted template modeling (ipTM) score.
 * perfom additional validation on our local hardware:
   1. we start with visual inspection.
 You can open all the models with ChimeraX, align then with "Tools/Structure Analysis/Matchmaker" and color them by Bfactors (per-residue pLDDT).
 We can use the AlphaFold classic palette, by typing ```color bfactor palette alphafold``` in ChimeraX command line.
-Please note, for each system, where the antibodies bind across the 5 different AF3 models.
+Please note, for each system, where the antibodies bind across the 5 different AF3 models

   2. now we will analyse the per-residue pLDDT across all models generated using the Python Notebook ```analyze_AF.ipynb``` used in one of the previous exercises.
-Please make sure to adapt the notebook to this exercise, if necessary.
+Please make sure to adapt the notebook to this exercise, if necessary

+  3. we will estimate the binding free-energy of the viral protein to the antibody using [FoldX](https://foldxsuite.crg.eu/) and evaluate the interface using .
+The student can run the following Python Notebook:
+     ```
+     jupyter lab analyze_FoldX.ipynb
+     ```

 ## <a name="P9"></a>P9: Structural analysis with MDAnalysis